sing-group/seda/seda-docs/source/operations.rst

 Header count filtering (I)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to use this filter in order to remove all sequences in the input FASTA whose sequence identifier appears exactly two times among all sequences.
+This example shows how to use this filter in order to keep all sequences in the input FASTA whose sequence identifier appears exactly two times among all sequences.

 .. figure:: images/operations/filtering/3.png
    :align: center